Drew MacQuarrie

 Assessment of volumetric character eye-gaze in HMDs

 In volumetric video, eye gaze presents many issues.
 If a filmed character is looking at the user and the user moves, for example, the best way to ensure eye lines remain correct is an open question.
 To address these issues, one of the fundamental aspects we must understand is how accurately users can assess where a volumetric character is directing their gaze.
-At IEEEVR 2019 I presented the paper Perception of Volumetric Characters' Eye-Gaze Direction in Head-Mounted Displays (open access), written with Prof Anthony Steed.
+At IEEEVR 2019 I presented the paper Perception of Volumetric Characters' Eye-Gaze Direction in Head-Mounted Displays, written with Prof Anthony Steed.
 This paper investigates how accurately people can gauge where a volumetric avatar is looking.

 Transitions in multi-view 360-degree media